UCBoulder/EcoGenoRisk/README.md

 Runs on DIAMOND and JGI to identify most susceptible biome to invasion across multiple biome inputs

 Allows for deep dive into bin lineage and enzymatic effect of synbio invasion on any given environment

+EnCen GUI Package is available to test the tool and run small analyses without heavy coding knowledge

 **RiskQ**